 ― Lewis Carroll, Alice's Adventures in Wonderland & Through the Looking-Glass

-We are forever in search of ways to craft meaning out of form.
+NUUM is a collective of choreographers, programmers, sound artists and designers.
+We synthesize these diverse disciplines in search of novel ways to craft meaning out of form.

 Our work has been supported by Culture Hub, The Movement Lab at Barnard College, MANA Contemporary, MaxMachina, The Center for Ballet and The Arts, Google, The National Endowment for the Arts among others.